Top 3 Meme Stocks List for Your Portfolio

-For this reason, Tootsie Roll has minded its business, stayed out of the limelight, and currently trades for around $30 a share.
-Here’s something you might find interesting… recently, 23% of Tootsie Roll shares have been sold short.
+For this reason, Tootsie Roll has minded its business, stayed out of the limelight, and currently trades for around $35 a share.
+Here’s something you might find interesting, it has a short interest ratio of 20.01.
 The fact that no Wall Street analyst covers this company is reason enough why any good news surrounding it could significantly move the shares higher.

 And recently, Reddit forum WallStreetBets latched onto Tootsie Roll, pushing the stock up to nearly $50.
 Just think what could happen if the short squeeze takes hold again.
 There’s a tremendous amount of value that has yet to be fully unlocked.
 Definitely add Tootsie Roll to your meme stocks list.

 The Meme Stock Craze

 Meme stocks have continued to show just how profitable community really is.
 This meme trend is much larger than people realize.
 Furthermore, it’s the intersection of finance and social media.
 Online communities have continued to fuel this movement and it’s something that will continue to transform the market.